Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseMoveOperation.md

 ```

 ### -ModelObject
-Object that is returned from start copy operation.
+Object that is returned from start move or copy operation using -PassThru parameter.

 ```yaml
 Type: Microsoft.Azure.Commands.Sql.ManagedDatabase.Model.MoveCopyManagedDatabaseModel